raquo/laminar-shoelace-components/README.md

 ## Status

 WIP.
-For now, you can play with `0.1.0-M2` if you really want to, but remember it's an early preview.
-You can see it in action in the `next-v17` branch of [Laminar demo](https://github.com/raquo/laminar-full-stack-demo/).
+For now, you can play with `0.1.0` if you really want to, but remember it's an early preview.
+You can see it in action in [Laminar demo](https://demo.laminar.dev/app/integrations/web-components/shoelace).

 Top TODO-s (two of many):

-- output instance methods
+- output instance methods (if you want to help, this may be a good place to start)
 - support complex/non-standard attrs and props